What if I tell you that the secret to selling more products and services hides behind conversational marketing social

 The success rate of email marketing can vary greatly depending on how well you execute your campaign and how effectively you target your audience.
-According to recent studies, 81% of small and midsized businesses still use email marketing as their main customer acquisition platform.
+According to recent studies, 81% of small and midsized businesses still use email marketing as their main user acquisition platform.

 A study by DMA found that for every dollar businesses spend on email marketing, they earn an average return of $44.25.